-EPA point 6 is located at the outlet of the Fish River discharge line from Effluent Pond 2.
+Point 6 is located at the alternative discharge point from Effluent Pond 2 to Fish River.
 Discharge from Pond 2 to Fish River is via a channel with a gate shut off valve.
+The stem piece for the shut off valve is kept in the STP office to mitigate risk of accidental discharge through the alternative point.